SimplifyJobs/Summer2025-Internships/README.md

 # Summer 2021 Internships
 The Summer 2021 Internship season has begun!
-Use this repo to share and keep track of any undergraduate internships in quant, SWE, and PM.
+Use this repo to share and keep track of any internships in quant, SWE, and PM.

 **Looking for new grad positions?
 Check out our new grad repo [here](https://github.com/Pitt-CSC/NewGrad-2021).**